documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 First, when a container fails, the Mangue.io tries to restart it, but with that the disk files are lost, then, the container always starts with a clean state.
 In second place, when executing containers together in a Pod, generally it is necessary to share files among these containers.
 The abstraction of Kubernetes Volume used on Mangue.io solves those two issues (for the Docker environment is different).

 .. attention::  Docker is also a concept of volumes, although is a bit more flexible and less managed.
-On the Docer, the volume is simply a directory in the disk or in another container.
+On the Docker, the volume is simply a directory in the disk or in another container.

 On the other hand, the Kubernetes volume (used by Mangue.io) has an explicit lifespan - the same as the Pod that contains it.
 Consequently, a volume bypasses all the containers that are executed in the Pod and its data are preserved on the restarts of this same container.
 Naturally, when a Pod stops existing, the volume stops existing as well.